-There were difficulties leaving Heroin behind, but nothing that compared to the victories of giving it up.
+There were difficulties leaving heroin behind, but nothing that compared to the victories of giving it up.

 I needed medication for my addiction to help my symptoms of withdrawal.
 Suboxone was a way out for me.
-As soon as I got an addiction specialist who prescribed me the medication and sought out therapists for my deep-seated issues, I was on a stable path to recovery.
+I got an addiction specialist who prescribed me the medication and sought out therapists for my deep-seated issues.
+I was on a stable path to recovery.
 Or so I thought.
-Soon after, I stopped going to my therapist, and stopped taking Suboxone because I started feeling better.
+When I started feeling better, I stopped going to my therapist and stopped taking Suboxone.
 I thought I had beat the addiction and was fully recovered.
-Like all medications for diseases, we need to take them consistently and appropriately, something I was not doing.
-Soon enough I landed myself into an inpatient rehabilitation center and finally got sober.
+Like other medications for diseases, we need to take them consistently and appropriately.
+I was not doing that.
+Soon enough I landed myself into an inpatient rehabilitation center.
+I finally got sober.

 Although, quitting heroin was as difficult as it could possibly get for me, the victories were well worth the struggle.
 I’ve gained my life back, slowly but surely.
 Becoming human again, with aspirations, dreams and priorities meant something.
 I was reborn.
 How victorious it is to put down the syringe and to say ‘yes’ to life instead of hiding away!